First Quarter Newsletter

 U.S. Economy

-Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2023) using an approach similar to the BEA.
-On April 10, 2023, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta was positive 2.2%.
-Note that this estimate is updated regularly and is subject to change.
+Due to the normal delay in receiving growth data from the BEA, the Federal Reserve Bank of Atlanta publishes a “nowcast” by estimating GDP growth for the most recent quarter (in this case the first quarter of 2026) using an approach like the BEA.
+On April 9, 2026, the estimate for first quarter GDP from the Federal Reserve Bank of Atlanta suggests growth may continue, forecasting a 1.3% growth rate.
+Please note that this estimate updates regularly and is subject to change.
 The “nowcast,” along with the methodology, and additional information can be found at: https://www.atlantafed.org/cqer/research/gdpnow

-Job growth remains strong.
-According to the Bureau of Labor Statistics (BLS), the U.S. gained 236,000 jobs for the month of March, and the unemployment rate remained below 4%, at 3.5%.
-BLS indicated job growth was notable in leisure and hospitality, government, healthcare, and professional and business services (full press release can be found at: https://www.bls.gov).
+According to the Bureau of Labor Statistics (BLS), the U.S. gained 178,000 jobs for the month of March, and the unemployment rate decreased to 4.3% from 4.4% at the start of the year.
+BLS indicated job growth was notable for health care, construction, and in transportation and warehousing (full press release can be found at: https://www.bls.gov).

 U.S. Stocks